 Treatments for Pneumonia

+The key to preventing complications like sepsis is preventing infections like pneumonia from occurring in the first place.
 Since influenza predisposes elderly people to pneumonia, the number of cases tends to spike during flu season.
 Dr. Schaffner recommends that all people over age 65 get an annual flu shot as well as a pneumococcal vaccine.
-This one-time shot protects against the streptococcus pneumoniae bacteria.
+This one-time shot protects against the Streptococcus pneumoniae bacteria.

 Caregivers and other family members should also be vaccinated to avoid getting sick themselves and passing the illness to their loved ones.
-“The CDC recommends that anyone who has prolonged contact with an elderly person should get vaccinated,” Dr. Schaffner says.
+“The CDC recommends that anyone who has prolonged contact with an elderly person should get vaccinated,” urges Dr. Schaffner.

-In addition to staying current with vaccines, a healthy lifestyle also plays a critical role in preventing pneumonia.
-Quitting smoking, practicing good oral hygiene, exercising regularly, and maintaining a healthy weight through a nutritious diet can all help boost a senior’s immune system and stave off diseases.
-Of course, good handwashing habits are another strong defense.
+In addition to staying current with vaccines, a healthy lifestyle plays a critical role in preventing pneumonia.
+Quitting smoking, practicing good oral hygiene, exercising regularly and maintaining a healthy weight through a nutritious diet can all help boost a senior’s immune system and stave off diseases.
+Of course, good hand-washing habits are another strong defense.

-It is important for caregivers to educate themselves on pneumonia and other conditions that commonly affect seniors.
-This information will prevent them from getting sick and provide added peace of mind that you are doing as much as you can to keep your loved one healthy.
+It is important for family caregivers to educate themselves on pneumonia and other medical conditions that commonly affect seniors.
+This information will give you added peace of mind that you are doing as much as you can to keep your loved one healthy.